 The Julian Center has been providing services to people experiencing domestic violence, sexual violence and stalking for over forty years.
 Our core purpose is to assist survivors through collaborative advocacy and support to achieve long-term safety, stability and self-sufficiency.
-The Julian Center has carefully constructed a continuum of care to offer services to survivors throughout their journey.
+The Julian Center has carefully constructed a continuum of care to offer services for survivors throughout their journey.
 By utilizing survivor-defined practices, we meet survivors where they are in their own process of healing and support them in whatever way we can.

 All of our programs are confidential.